isomerpages/isomerpages-govtech/media/technews/_posts/2017-04-17-the-power-of-the-community.md

 ---
-layout: post
-title:  "The power of the community"
+title: 'The power of the community'
-permalink: "/media/technews/the-power-of-the-community"
+permalink: /media/technews/the-power-of-the-community
 category: technews
-image: "/images/technews/the-power-of-the-community-part-1.png"
+image: /images/technews/the-power-of-the-community-part-1.png

 ---

 ![The power of the community](/images/technews/the-power-of-the-community-part-1.png)